 California Vehicle Code 13004 VC prohibits the unlawful use of an identification card (such as possessing a fake ID or lending an ID to someone else).
-A violation is a misdemeanor punishable by up to 6 months in jail and fines of up to $1000.00.
+This offense is a misdemeanor punishable by up to 6 months in jail and fines of up to $1000.00.

 - a person 18 years of age showing a bouncer his older brother’s ID card to get into a club.